ORDER LEAD TIME: 3 Weeks - Best in the industry!

 Pergola on deck lit up with bistro lights above outdoor dining table on a deck

-This vinyl pergola kit creates an outdoor dinging area on the deck.
+This vinyl pergola kit creates an outdoor dining area on the deck.

 The nice thing about a pergola is that they can be attached to a structure or be free standing which gives it a lot of flexibility on location.
 You can put a pergola up on a deck, on your patio, out in a garden area, next to the pool, or put a pergola over an outdoor restaurant/dining area, etc.